 No sheets or towels must be lost or damaged

 1)Switch off the lights and central heating when you don’t need them

 3)Leave the kitchen and cooker in a reasonable condition

 4)Use chopping boards for cutting, not the kitchen work-top

 5)Do not allow children to play with the TV, DVD etc. and draw on the floor or walls

 7)Be considerate to the neighbours and do not make excessive noise outside the house after 11 pm or during siesta time

 8)Important: we provide you with one set of sheets and towels per person on arrival, please do not take out extra bedding/towels etc. without asking.
 If you need to do any laundry during your stay, you can use the washing machine provided.

-I am a freelance Italian-Spanish/English translator and live in Twickenham, but try to spend as much time as possible in my house in Capena, near Rome in Italy.
+I am a freelance Italian-Spanish/English translator and live in Cardiff, but try to spend as much time as possible in my house in Capena, near Rome in Italy.
 I'm very lucky because my job does not tie me to any particular place.